There are a variety of federal loan options available to law students

 We are committed to enrolling the highest caliber of students to our law school.
 To recruit competitive law students, we have dedicated significant financial resources to the law school's merit based scholarship program.

-Among the school's merit based scholarships are scholarships for individuals that have served in the Peace Corps or Teach for America.
+Among the school's merit-based scholarships are scholarships for individuals who have served in the Peace Corps or Teach for America.

 Private Scholarship and Grant Funding

 Many scholarships and grants are offered by private sources, such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.
 Many of these opportunities are listed in the Thomas R. Kline School of Law Weekly Newsletter.

 Because they are private and therefore not administered by Drexel, it is up to you to research and apply for them on your own.
 The best place to start your research is with any organization you or a family member has an affiliation with (such as your or your parent's employer, church or religious organization).

 Much of your research will involve using the internet.
 It is important to be careful when reviewing information online.
 Drexel recommends that you do not use any fee-based service to look for private scholarships.
 Below are several scholarship search engines that are free:

 Drexel offers a tuition payment plan hosted by Tuition Management Systems (TMS) for law students.
 You are able to split your tuition balance due into monthly installments for each term.

 Peace Corps Paul D. Coverdell Fellows Program

 The Paul D. Coverdell Fellows program provides scholarship funding to returned Peace Corps volunteers who complete a degree-related co-op or clinic placement in an underserved American community while they pursue their studies.